wazuh/wazuh-documentation/source/learning-wazuh/survive-flood.rst

 so for this lab we will lower the threshold:

 #.
 Edit ``/var/ossec/etc/ossec.conf`` and change ``<log_alert_level>`` from 3 to 1 so that the ``<alerts>``
    section looks like the one below.
-Now alerts of all severity levels except level 0 will show up in Kibana.
+Now alerts of all severity levels except level 0 will show up in Wazuh dashboard.

     .. code-block:: xml